Eliot Cutler

-Eliot Cutler (born July 29, 1946) is a former American lawyer who was an Independent candidate in Maine's 2010 and 2014 gubernatorial races.
+Eliot Raphael Cutler (born July 29, 1946) is an American former lawyer, political candidate, and sex offender.
+He was twice an Independent candidate in Maine's 2010 and 2014 gubernatorial races.
 In 2010, he placed second in a multi-way race, receiving 208,270 votes, equaling 35.9%, narrowly losing to Republican Paul LePage.
 In 2014 he garnered only 8.4%, placing third behind both the Democratic candidate as well as LePage, who was re-elected with 48.2% of the vote.
-Both times, he was claimed to be a spoiler for the Democratic candidate.
-In March 2022, Cutler was arrested and charged with four counts of possessing child pornography.

 Cutler had previously served in the Carter Administration as part of the U.S. Office of Management and Budget.
+In May 2023, Cutler pled guilty to four counts of possessing child pornography, after being arrested in March 2022.

 Early life and career

 Cutler was born and raised in a Jewish family in Bangor, Maine, the eldest son of Lawrence and Catherine Cutler.
 His father was a physician and his mother was an economist.

 Cutler received secondary education at Deerfield Academy.
 He then proceeded to graduate from Harvard College and later earned a degree from Georgetown Law.

 Cutler began his career as a legislative assistant to Senator Edmund Muskie of Maine, helping craft the Clean Water Act and the Clean Air Act.

 He served as associate director for Natural Resources, Energy and Science in the Office of Management and Budget in the Carter administration, and was the principal White House official for energy.

 He then worked from 1980 to 1988 for the law firm Webster & Sheffield, focusing mostly on environmental and land use issues.

 He was a founding partner of Cutler & Stanfield LLP, with fellow Webster & Sheffield associate Jeffrey Stanfield, which became the second-largest environmental law firm in the country, eventually merging that practice with international firm Akin Gump in 2000.